The Call (1985 World Series): Postseason

 Throughout the ensuing playoffs, the Royals came back from 2–0 and 3–1 deficits, but managed to win the Series.
-In Game 3, with KC down 2 games to 0, George Brett homered twice and doubled off the fence in right field to put Kansas City back into the series.
-With the Royals down three games to one in the American League Championship Series against the Toronto Blue Jays, the Royals eventually rallied to win the series 4–3.
+In Game 3, with Kansas City down 2 games to 0, George Brett homered twice and doubled off the fence in right field to put Kansas City back into the series.
+With the Royals down 3 games to 1 in the American League Championship Series against the Toronto Blue Jays, the Royals eventually rallied to win the series 4–3.

-The Cardinals faced the Dodgers in the NL Championship Series (NLCS), and Worrell pitched in four of the six games of the series, making scoreless appearances in Games 1, 3, and 5.
-Relieving Joaquin Andujar to begin the seventh inning of Game 6, with the score tied at four, Worrell threw a scoreless seventh inning, then gave up a home run to Mike Marshall to start the eighth.
+The Cardinals faced the Dodgers in the NL Championship Series (NLCS).
+They suffered a huge loss prior to the fourth game of the series when the automatic tarpaulin at Busch Stadium rolled over Coleman's leg during routine stretching exercises.
+The injury sidelined him for the rest of the postseason, but Todd Worrell pitched in four of the six games of the series, making scoreless appearances in Games 1, 3, and 5.
+Relieving Joaquín Andújar to begin the seventh inning of Game 6, with the score tied at four, Worrell threw a scoreless seventh inning, then gave up a home run to Mike Marshall to start the eighth.
 He retired the next three hitters he faced, then got the win after Jack Clark hit a three-run home run in the ninth, helping the Cardinals defeat the Dodgers 7–5 and win the series in six games.